IGRINScontact/IGRINScontact.github.io/RRISA_reduced.markdown

 1. **spec_a0v.fits:** The target spectrum telluric corrected by the Vega corrected A0V.
 This FITS file includes the original data used to create the reduced spectrum.
 Each extension is a 2048x28 array with the same header.
 The differences between each of the EXTNAMEs are:
   - _[0]-Primary:_ Only contains the header with information about the observation
   - _[1]-SPEC_DIVIDE_A0V:_ The corrected target spectrum = (TGT_SPEC/A0V_SPEC)*VEGA_SPEC.
 This spectrum is roughly telluric corrected and relatively flux calibrated.
-  - _[2]-SPEC_DIVIDE_A0V_VARIANCE:_ The variance of SPEC_DIVIDE_A0V (per pixel) propgated from the variance in the individual target and standard spectrum.
+  - _[2]-SPEC_DIVIDE_A0V_VARIANCE:_ The variance of SPEC_DIVIDE_A0V (per pixel) propagated from the variance in the individual target and standard spectrum.
   - _[3]-WAVELENGTH:_ The wavelength solution from the OH sky lines (in um)
   - _[4]-TGT_SPEC:_ The extracted target spectrum (same as in spec.fits file)
   - _[5]-TGT_SPEC_VARIANCE:_ The variance of TGT_SPEC (per pixel).
   - _[6]-A0V_SPEC:_ The extracted A0V spectrum used for the standard star division.
-The observation ID (file number) for the A0V used is avalible as the 'OBSID' keyword in the header for this extension.
+The observation ID (file number) for the A0V used is available as the 'OBSID' keyword in the header for this extension.
   - _[7]-A0V_SPEC_VARIANCE:_ The variance of A0V_SPEC (per pixel).
   - _[8]-VEGA_SPEC:_ A model of the Vega spectrum ([see the file in the PLP](https://github.com/igrins/plp/blob/master/master_calib/A0V/vegallpr25.50000resam5.npy) or for more detailed info regarding the file see this [link](http://kurucz.harvard.edu/stars.html)).
   - _[9]-SPEC_DIVIDE_CONT:_ Similar to SPEC_DIVIDE_A0V, but the target spectrum is divided by the estimated continuum of the A0V star instead of the A0V spectrum itself.
-The resulting spectrum is relativly flux calibrated but _not_ telluric corrected.
+The resulting spectrum is relatively flux calibrated but _not_ telluric corrected.
   - _[10]-SPEC_DIVIDE_CONT_VARIANCE:_ The variance of SPEC_DIVIDE_CONT (per pixel).
   - _[11]-MASK:_ The pixels used in the A0V star continuum fit for SPEC_DIVIDE_CONT.
 A value of 1 is not used in the continuum fit.
-2. **sn.fits:** The signal-to-noice (per resolution element) for the extracted 1D spectrum.
-We reccomend using .variance.fits for the uncertainty.
+2. **sn.fits:** The signal-to-noise (per resolution element) for the extracted 1D spectrum.
+We recommend using .variance.fits for the uncertainty.
 Columns are x pixel position on the detector and rows are echelle orders.
 3. **spec.fits:** The extracted 1D spectra.
 Columns are x pixel position on the detector and rows are echelle.
 The pixel values are the extracted counts.
 4. **spec2d.fits:** The 2D spectrum stored as a data-cube of the rectified echelle orders.
 The x-axis is pixel across the detector and y-axis is the spatial axis along the IGRINS slit.
 The pixel values are detector counts.
 5. **var2d.fits:** The variance (per pixel) of the 2D spectrum.
 The x-axis is pixel across the detector and y-axis is the spatial axis along the IGRINS slit.
 6. **variance.fits:** Variance for the 1D spectra in spec.fits.
 Columns are x pixel position on the detector and rows are echelle order.
 The pixel values are the extracted counts.
 7. **slit_profile.json:** The average measured slit profile for a target AB nodded on the slit.
-The array labeled "profile_x" is the fractional distace across the slit and "profile_y" is the slit profile of the target.
+The array labeled "profile_x" is the fractional distance across the slit and "profile_y" is the slit profile of the target.
 This is the slit profile used for optimal extraction explained more [here](https://github.com/igrins/plp/wiki/One-dimensional-spectra-extraction).
 8. **1d_plots.pdf:** The SPEC_DIVIDE_A0V extension of spec.a0v.fits plotted by order.
 The y-axis limits of each order are set using the 99th flux percentile of the trimmed order, but usually this is not ideal for anything other than quick-looking the quality of the telluric correction.

-There are additional files output by the IGRINS PLP avalible upon request detailed [here](https://github.com/igrins/plp/wiki/PLP-Data-Reduction-Products).
+There are additional files output by the IGRINS PLP available upon request detailed [here](https://github.com/igrins/plp/wiki/PLP-Data-Reduction-Products).

 <!---
 The PLP outputs several files for each reduction: